Aspects of the Art

 favorites, 2009, 11”H x 11”W x 11”D (pewter sphere, bouncy doorstops)

-Prints The Split - Background Page
+Prints The Split - Support Page

 missing, joe (void), 2007, 3.25”H x .8”W x .8”D (cor-ten steel, stainless steel) is a companion piece to inside, joe that’s significant through both its minimal and relational aesthetics.
 This piece relates to the fact that Joe Pulitzer wasn’t there to experience the wonderful foundation for the arts that he and Emily had carefully planned for together and was sadly missing from the leadership desk that had been intended for him.
-[Another interesting aspect is related to technology in that the two pieces of artwork create a subtle 01...the essence of the digital age.
+[Another interesting aspect is related to technology in that the two pieces of artwork create a subtle 01...the binary essence of the digital age.
 The 01 also serves to commemorate the foundation’s 2001 opening.This petite cor-ten steel sculpture is delightfully juxtaposed with Richard Serra’s huge one...just outside the window.
 Interesting possibilities are also offered when missing, joe is viewed as a maquette.

 Pulitzer Collection

-carnal health, 2012, 12”H x 6.5”W x 6”D (inflatable Laryngeal Mask Airways)
+air, 2012, 12”H x 6.5”W x 6”D (inflatable Laryngeal Mask Airways)

-cluster, 2009, 19”H x 11”W x 10”D (inflatable roho, aluminum)
+air, 2009, 19”H x 11”W x 10”D (inflatable roho, aluminum)

 “They could be made to accept the most flagrant violations of reality ... and were